 a) there are the first one or more backward compatible changes not corresponding to changes to earlier 3GPP Releases (i.e. changes introduced by 3GPP CR with other categories than "mirror") to the same API in a given 3GPP Release without any prior backward incompatible changes in that Release.
-If the 2nd Field (MINOR) was not incremented in n previous 3GPP Releases, a MINOR version number shall be reserved for each such 3GPP Release for possible subsequent changes in that Release and the MINOR version number shall be incremented by n+1; and
+If the same 1st Field (MAJOR) and the 2nd Field (MINOR) are assigned to n previous 3GPP Releases, a MINOR version number shall be reserved for each intermediate 3GPP Release for possible subsequent changes in that Release and the MINOR version number shall be incremented by n; and

 EXAMPLE 7: Assuming that 3GPP Rel-15 and Rel-16 contain API version "1.0.0" (because there were no changes to the API in Rel-16), and in Rel-17 the first backward compatible new feature is added before the OpenAPI freeze, the API version "1.2.0.alpha-1" is assigned to Rel-17.